shurik179/yozh/docs/assembly/motors.rst

 **Important**: pay attention to proper orientation of the motors!
 One of motor terminals is marked +; make sure that this terminal is on the right side as shown in the photos.

+Finally, put the magnetic encoder disks on the rear shafts of the motors.